A reduced model for droplet dynamics with interfacial viscosity: Conclusions and perspectives

 While the present study focuses on a simple shear flow, the EMM framework can be naturally extended to other flow configurations and to regimes of larger deformation, including the prediction of the critical capillary number for breakup, $\Ca_{\mathrm{cr}}$~\cite{maffettone1998equation}.
-Although quantitative accuracy cannot be expected at large $\Ca$, the availability of analytical expressions for $\Ca_{\mathrm{cr}}$ in terms of $f_{1,2}$ makes it possible to assess deviations from established results~\cite{art:gounley16,singh2020deformation}.
-In this spirit, one could also determine modified coefficients $f_{1,2}$, calibrated for finite-$\Ca$ conditions, following reduced-order strategies such as those proposed in Ref.~\cite{taglienti2023reduced}, and extending them to account for interfacial viscosity.
-Another promising direction concerns the link between interfacial viscosity and surfactant-laden interfaces.
-Surface viscous stresses are often associated with the presence of surfactant monolayers~\cite{PonceTorres2017surfact,luo2019influence,wee2020effects,herrada2021stability}, suggesting that the EMM framework could be used to extend earlier studies~\cite{biferale2014deformation} and infer droplet deformation statistics in complex flows with surfactants.
+Although quantitative accuracy cannot be expected at large $\Ca$, the availability of analytical expressions for $\Ca_{\mathrm{cr}}$ in terms of $f_{1,2}$ makes it possible to assess deviations from established results~\cite{art:gounley16,singh2020deformation}. {Following Ref.~\cite{taglienti2023reduced}, one could also determine modified coefficients $f_{1,2}$, calibrated for finite-$\Ca$ conditions.} Another promising direction concerns the link between interfacial viscosity and surfactant-laden interfaces.
+Surface viscous stresses are often associated with the presence of surfactant monolayers~\cite{PonceTorres2017surfact,luo2019influence,wee2020effects,herrada2021stability}, suggesting that the EMM framework could be used to extend earlier studies~\cite{biferale2014deformation} and infer droplet deformation statistics in complex flows {(as in Ref.~\cite{Taglienti2024,guglietta2025Deformation})} with surfactants.
 This would require coupling the flow dynamics to surfactant transport and to an equation of state relating surface concentration to interfacial viscosities~\cite{PonceTorres2017surfact,manikantan2017pressure}.
 Since surfactants also exhibit intrinsic interfacial dynamics~\cite{brooks1999interfacial,verwijlen2011study,fuller2012complex,samaniuk2014micro,zell2014surface,zell2016linear}, an open question is to what extent the MM framework can be further generalized to incorporate such surface heterogeneities while retaining a reduced description.

 \acknowledgments We acknowledge Fabio Bonaccorso for support.
 This work received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 882340).
 This work was supported by the Italian Ministry of University and Research (MUR) under the FARE program (No. R2045J8XAW), project ``Smart-HEART''.
 MS acknowledges the support of the National Center for HPC, Big Data and Quantum Computing, Project CN\_00000013 - CUP E83C22003230001, Mission 4 Component 2 Investment 1.4, funded by the European Union - NextGenerationEU.
 Support/funding from Tor Vergata University project AI4HEART and INFN/FIELDTURB project are also acknowledged.